GPII/universal/documentation/PreferencesServer.md

 #### PUT /preferences/:token[?merge=:mergeview=:view]

-This is used to update an existing preferences set to the Preferences Server.
-In case no preferences set exists associated with that token, a new one will be created.
+This is used to update an existing preference set to the Preferences Server.
+In case no preference set exists associated with that token, a new one will be created.

 As with GET and PUT, this takes an optional `view` parameter denoting the ontology of the settings provided in the payload of the request body.
 If no `view` is provided, the preferences will be stored and interpreted as being in the `flat` format.

 As with PUT, this takes an optional boolean `merge` parameter denoting whether the incoming preferences should be merged with the existing preferences.
 If `merge` is `true`, the incoming preferences will be merged with the existing ones.
 Otherwise, the incoming preferences will override the existing ones.
 If no `merge` is provided, the default value will be `false`.

 When settings are PUT to the preferences server, all the settings in that view will be overwritten.
-In other words, if I have some settings A, B and C already existing in my preference set (in a given view), and a put request is made containing only settings B and D, the resulting preferences set will contain only settings B and D.
+In other words, if I have some settings A, B and C already existing in my preference set (in a given view), and a put request is made containing only settings B and D, the resulting preference set will contain only settings B and D.

 The preferences are allowed to be stored in different ontologies.
 A (transformable) user preference will only be stored once in the preference set.
 This also means that if a put request is make containing a preference A1, which already exists in the preference set, but in a different ontology (lets call this same setting in a different ontology Ax), the preference A1 will be stored in the provided ontology, while Ax will be removed from the preference set.
 An example will be given below to help make this clearer.